Empowering Migrant Workers

 PRAYAS | In rural India, shrinking gains from agriculture forces more and more farmers to look for alternative sources of income.
 Outside the harvest season, many of them migrate to urban hubs with high hopes, only to find insecure jobs under precarious conditions.
 In addition, labour migration also creates severe challenges for the workers’ families who often stay behind.
 Our project partners Prayas supports migrants as well as their dependents in asserting their constitutionally granted rights.

-While the formal sector is regulated by comprehensive labour laws, more than 90 % of India’s workforce is employed informally and devoid of legal protection.
+While the formal sector is regulated by comprehensive labour laws, more than 90 percent of India’s workforce is employed informally and devoid of legal protection.
 The situation of most seasonal labour migrants is even more severe: Illiteracy, separation from their social environment and a low degree of organisation prevent many workers from asserting their rights against their employers.
 Moreover, many of the seasonal migrants belong to socially marginalised groups like Dalits and Adivasis and face various forms of societal discrimination.
 Consequently, working conditions often remain hazardous to health, timings exceed the legal limitations and wages are paid irregularly – or even withheld completely.